GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

   mkdir codes
   cd codes

 Inside this directory, we can clone the GEOSX repository.
-We will also use some Git commands to download submodules (e.g. PAMELA).
-Also note that most users will not have access to our integrated tests repository, and so we deactivate this submodule.
+We will also use some Git commands to initialize and download the submodules (e.g. PAMELA).
+Note that most users will not have access to our integrated tests repository, and so we
+"deinit" (deactivate) this submodule.
 Developers who will be working with the integratedTests repository should skip this line.

 .. code-block:: sh